Utilities can reframe reliability to better connect with customers

 Level 1: When asked about reliability, customers agree keeping the power on is critically important.
 While utilities spend billions of dollars and enormous resources doing that, customers believe that’s a minimum expectation.

-Keeping the power on and improving grid resilience is “operational reliability,” a foundational responsibility.
+Keeping the power on and improving grid resilience is “Operational reliability,” a foundational responsibility.
 Many utilities stop their thinking about reliability here.
 But customers expect more.

 Level 2: The second level of reliability is what ICF identifies as “Human-centered reliability” where the utility’s behaviors, services, and people meet both the emotional and rational needs of customers.